spyrospav/tonyc-ntua/README.md

 # compilers-ntua

 **tonyc** is a compiler made for Tony, an educational programming language for Compilers course at ECE, NTUA.
+More information about our compiler's architecture and the choices we've made constructing it, can be found in our written [report](docs/report.pdf).
 ### Team
  * [Dimitris Galanis](https://github.com/DominusTea)
  * [Spyros Pavlatos](https://github.com/spyrospav)